yuanfengli168/Shopify_fall_2021_data_science_challenge/README.md

 - Answer:

-  - My first guess is that there are some outliers that makes the mean a biased value.
+  - My first guess is that there are some outliers that makes the AOV(mean) a biased value.
 One better way to evaluate is to move the outliers if there is any.
+Second guess is that there might be some inaccurate data, however, its hard to tell which data is inaccurate, so I am going to stick with my first guess.

   - I used Jupyter notebook to analyse the dataset, and I have found two outliers.(My codes are in shopify_YuanfengLi.ipynb)